michaeltelford/wgit/.github/ISSUE_TEMPLATE/feature_request.md

 ## Description

-A clear and concise description of what the problem is.
-E.g. I'm always frustrated when [...]
+A clear and concise description of what the feature/problem is.
+E.g. "I'm always frustrated when ..." or "I'd like to be able to ..." etc.

 ## Solution